cbchien/geth-exercise/README.md

 # Go-ethereum Exercise
-This is an exercise using Go-ethereum, JSON RPC API, and Web.js LOCALLY.
+This is an exercise using Go-ethereum, JSON RPC API, and Web.js *LOCALLY*.

 ## Follow the resources to set up geth
 [Go-ethereum (geth)](https://github.com/ethereum/go-ethereum/)